ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * /ace-group : this resource is invariant once established, and indicates that this specification is used.
 If other applications run on a KDC implementing this specification and use this same resource, those applications will collide, and a mechanism will be needed to differentiate the endpoints.

-  A Client can interact with this resource to retrieve a set of group names, each corresponding to one of the specified group identifiers.
+  A Client can access this resource in order to retrieve a set of group names, each corresponding to one of the specified group identifiers.
 This operation is described in {{retrieval-gnames}}.

 * /ace-group/GROUPNAME : one such sub-resource to /ace-group is hosted for each group with name GROUPNAME that the KDC manages, and contains the symmetric group keying material for that group.

-  A Client can interact with this resource in order to join the group with name GROUPNAME, or later as a group member to retrieve the current group keying material.
+  A Client can access this resource in order to join the group with name GROUPNAME, or later as a group member to retrieve the current group keying material.
 These operations are described in {{ssec-key-distribution-exchange}} and {{ssec-key-material-retrieval}}, respectively.

   If the value of the GROUPNAME URI path and the group name in the access token scope ('gname' in {{ssec-authorization-response}}) do not match, the KDC MUST implement a mechanism to map the GROUPNAME value in the URI to the group name, in order to refer to the correct group (REQ7).

 * /ace-group/GROUPNAME/pub-key : this resource is invariant once established, and contains the public keys of all the members of the group with name GROUPNAME.

+  This resource is created only in case the KDC acts as repository of public keys for group members.

-  A Client can interact with this resource in order to get the public keys of other group members, i.e., all of them or a subset of them by specifying filter criteria.
+  A Client can access this resource in order to retrieve the public keys of other group members, in addition to when joining the group.
+That is, the Client can retrieve the public keys of all the current group members, or a subset of them by specifying filter criteria.
 These operations are described in {{sec-key-retrieval-all}} and {{sec-key-retrieval}}, respectively.

+  Clients may be authorized to access this resource even without being group members, e.g., if authorized to be external signature verifiers for the group.

+* ace-group/GROUPNAME/kdc-pub-key : this resource is invariant once established, and contains the public key of the KDC for the group with name GROUPNAME.

+   This resource is created only in case the KDC has an associated public key and this is required for the correct group operation.
+It is REQUIRED of application profiles to define whether the KDC has such an associated public key (REQ8).

+   A Client can interact with this resource in order to retrieve the current public key of the KDC, in addition to when joining the group.

+   Clients may be authorized to access this resource even without being group members, e.g., if authorized to be external signature verifiers for the group.

 * /ace-group/GROUPNAME/policies : this resource is invariant once established, and contains the group policies of the group with name GROUPNAME.

-  A Client can interact with this resource in order to retrieve the group policies.
+  A Client can access this resource as a group member in order to retrieve the group policies.
 This operation is described in {{policies}}.

 * /ace-group/GROUPNAME/num : this resource is invariant once established, and contains the current version number for the symmetric group keying material of the group with name GROUPNAME.

-  A Client can interact with this resource in order to retrieve the version number of the keying material currently used in the group.
+  A Client can access this resource as a group member in order to retrieve the version number of the keying material currently used in the group.
 This operation is described in {{key-version}}.

 * /ace-group/GROUPNAME/nodes/NODENAME : one such sub-resource of /ace-group/GROUPNAME is hosted for each group member of the group with name GROUPNAME.
 Each of such resources is identified by the node name NODENAME of the associated group member, and contains the group keying material and the individual keying material for that group member.

-  A Client can interact with this resource in order to retrieve the current group keying material together with its the individual keying material; request new individual keying material to use in the group; and leave the group.
+  A Client as a group member can access this resource in order to retrieve the current group keying material together with its the individual keying material; request new individual keying material to use in the group; and leave the group.
 These operations are described in {{update-keys}}, {{new-keys}}, and {{ssec-group-leaving}}, respectively.

 * /ace-group/GROUPNAME/nodes/NODENAME/pub-key : this resource is invariant once established, and contains the individual public keying material for the node with name NODENAME, as group member of the group with name GROUPNAME.

-  A Client can interact with this resource in order to upload at the KDC a new public key to use in the group.
+  A Client can access this resource in order to upload at the KDC a new public key to use in the group.
 This operation is described in {{update-pub-key}}.

   This resource is not created if the group member does not have individual public keying material to use in the group, or if the KDC does not store the public keys of group members.

 The KDC is expected to fully provide the interface defined above.
-It is otherwise REQUIRED of the application profiles of this specification to indicate which resources are not hosted, i.e., which parts of the interface defined in this section are not supported by the KDC (REQ8).
+It is otherwise REQUIRED of the application profiles of this specification to indicate which resources are not hosted, i.e., which parts of the interface defined in this section are not supported by the KDC (REQ9).
 Application profiles of this specification MAY extend the KDC interface, by defining additional resources and their handlers.

-It is REQUIRED of the application profiles of this specification to register a Resource Type for the root url-path (REQ9).
+It is REQUIRED of the application profiles of this specification to register a Resource Type for the root url-path (REQ10).
 This Resource Type can be used to discover the correct url to access at the KDC.
 This Resource Type can also be used at the GROUPNAME sub-resource, to indicate different application profiles for different groups.

-It is REQUIRED of the application profiles of this specification to define what specific actions (e.g., CoAP methods) are allowed on each resource provided by the KDC interface, depending on whether the Client is a current group member; the roles that a Client is authorized to take as per the obtained access token (see {{ssec-authorization-request}}); and the roles that the Client has as current group member (REQ10).
+It is REQUIRED of the application profiles of this specification to define what specific actions (e.g., CoAP methods) are allowed on each resource provided by the KDC interface, depending on whether the Client is a current group member; the roles that a Client is authorized to take as per the obtained access token (see {{ssec-authorization-request}}); and the roles that the Client has as current group member (REQ11).

 ### Operations Supported by Clients {#client-operations}